billmj/UTEP_PNNL_DeepLearning_Optimization/Communication overhead in federated learning/readme.md

 - Run federated learning code on the UNSW dataset.

 **Collect Baseline Data:**
-- Measure and record communication overhead metrics such as latency, bandwidth usage, and total communication time.
+- Measure and record communication overhead metrics such as average Round Trip Time (RTT) in seconds,uplink and downlink data transfer in megabytes (MB), computation and communication time per round in seconds.
-- Use logging and profiling tools for data collection.
+- Track model performance metrics such as Accuracy per round as well as final accuracy with early stopping, F1-score, precision, recall, ROC AUC, and Matthews Correlation Coefficient

 ### 4. Profiling and Analysis